Church of Azazel > Beliefs & principles > Rising Gods

 The name "Lucifer" originated as a Latin common noun meaning "light-bearer."
 We regard "Lucifer" as a valid name for Satan/Azazel, because it has indeed been used as a name of Satan for nearly 2000 years.
 But, historically, the name "Lucifer" has also been used to refer to, among others entities/concepts: (1) the planet Venus as the morning star, (2) a minor ancient Roman god identified with the planet Venus as the morning star, and (3) Jesus Christ (2 Peter 1:19 and Revelation/Apocalypse 22:16, in the Latin Vulgate).
 Obviously these are all distinct from Satan/Azazel.
 There is not a one-to-one correspondence between entities and names.
 Historically, the name "Lucifer" has been used in different contexts to refer to an assortment of different entities/concepts, not just one.

 Given the many modern occultists who have experienced a "Lucifer" whom they see as a bringer of occult wisdom, and whom they insist is distinct from Satan, it makes sense to regard their "Lucifer" as an entity distinct from Satan - despite the obvious similarities.
-We see their "Lucifer" as a spirit who specializes in inspiring esoteric spiritualities and philosophies, whereas we see Satan/Azazel as more multi-faceted entity, one who draws people's attention to the material plane as well as to the occult realms, and who encourages people to take care of themselves on a material level.
+We see their "Lucifer" as a spirit who specializes in inspiring esoteric spiritualities and philosophies, whereas we see Satan/Azazel as a more multi-faceted entity, one who draws people's attention to the material plane as well as to the occult realms, and who encourages people to take care of themselves on a material level.

 It makes sense to include a muse of esoteric religions/philosophies in our pantheon of rising gods.
 Some of the esoteric religions have given rise to new popular religions, thereby sparking religious diversity, in opposition to the Abrahamic would-be monopoly.
 Moreover, one esoteric philosophy - Hermeticism - historically played a role in the development of modern science.